olizzh0105/review-data-source-analysis/assessment.md

 ## 1. Executive Summary

+This assessment evaluates Amazon, Google Play Store, and Apple App Store as potential sources for building a recurring review-data ingestion workflow to support downstream sentiment analysis.

+The three platforms were compared from both business and technical/practical perspectives, including review relevance, review richness, metadata availability, product coverage, public accessibility, repeatability, and suitability for recurring collection.

+From a business perspective, Amazon provides the broadest product coverage and highly detailed customer feedback, while Google Play Store and Apple App Store provide more standardized application-focused review data.
+Google Play Store stands out for its relatively rich technical metadata, including information that can support version-level, device-level, and product-experience analysis.

+Lightweight practical testing was also conducted using Python `requests`, `BeautifulSoup`, and `pandas`.
+All three platforms were initially accessible through basic HTTP requests.
+However, repeated testing showed that Amazon responses were less consistent, while Google Play Store and Apple App Store demonstrated more stable page retrieval.
+In a small review extraction test, Google Play Store was the only platform from which candidate individual review text was successfully identified using the lightweight extraction approach.

+Based on the combined business assessment and practical testing, **Google Play Store is recommended as the initial data source for the ingestion workflow**.
+It provides the strongest overall balance of analytical value, structured metadata, observed repeatability, and initial extraction feasibility.

+Amazon remains valuable as a potential future source because of its broad product coverage and rich customer feedback, while Apple App Store represents a strong secondary option that may require a different extraction or data-access approach.

 ## 2. Research Question

 Which of Amazon, Google Play Store, and Apple App Store is the most suitable source for building a recurring review-data ingestion workflow for downstream sentiment analysis?